madalynbartman/argo-project/README.md

 * The hera directory holds a project to use python to submit a few test workflows

-* The root directory holds deployment.yaml, which is just a basic deployment from the kubernetes documentation used for testing
+* The root directory holds basic deployment and service definitions from the kubernetes documentation used for testing